d-dof/survey_in_m2/survey_in_m2.md

 - This survey may contain wrong summary since I often read papers in a hurry.
 Please pay attention to this.
 - Mainly, Translation by [DeepL](https://www.deepl.com/en/home) .
 Thanks for exellent service !!!
-- But I often don't check the precise expression, so it may be diffrent from Japanese expression or contain wrong expression by translation.
+- But I often don't check the precise expression, so it may be different from Japanese expression or contain wrong expression by translation.
 - Each Figure is cited from each paper.

 # Survey Diary